Make-School-Courses/SPD-2.1-Industry-Collaboration-Project/README.md

 - [Course Credit Policy](https://make.sc/course-credit-policy) - Our policy for how you obtain credit for your courses
 - [Disability Services (Academic Accommodations)](https://make.sc/disability-services) - Services and accommodations we provide for students
 - [Student Handbook](https://make.sc/student-handbook) - Guidelines, policies, and resources for all Make School students

+## Class Assignments

+We will be using [Gradescope](gradescope.com), which allows us to provide fast and accurate feedback on your work. *All assigned work will be submitted through Gradescope, and assignment and exam grades will be returned through Gradescope.*

+As soon as grades are posted, you will be notified immediately so that you can log in and see your feedback.
+You may also submit regrade requests if you feel we have made a mistake.

+Your Gradescope login is your Make School email, and your password can be changed at [https://gradescope.com/reset_password](https://gradescope.com/reset_password).
+The same link can be used if you need to set your password for the first time.